AOA Visiting Professor Excellence in Medicine Lecture

 or on the Video Library

-Light breakfast served, while supplies last
+Light snacks and refreshments served, while supplies last

 Join us for the AΩA Visiting Professor Excellence in Medicine Lecture.
 This annual grand-rounds style medical lecture is designed to showcase the medical contributions of this year’s AΩA Visiting Professor, a distinguished UW School of Medicine and Public Health alumnus.